ThurgoodAlex/SOUR--Capstone-Project/README.md

 - docker desktop or docker daemon installed on device
 - mobile application with expo installed

-1. in your terminal at the root directory of this project build the docker sour docker image with `docker compose -f dev-compose build`
+1. in your terminal at the root directory of this project build the docker sour docker image with `docker compose -f dev-compose.yaml build`
-2.`docker compose -f dev-compose up`
+2.`docker compose -f dev-compose.yaml up`
 3. once built you will need to remote into the docker container this can be done in one of two ways:

 **Remote explorer in visual studio code**